wrouesnel/reverse_exporter/README.md

 See `example.config.yml` for a config file including all parameters used in some way.

-## Building

-The build system is based on [Mage](https://magefile.org/).
-Simply run `go run mage.go` to invoke the magefile.
+# Hacking

+To get started with the repository run `go run mage.go autogen` to configure your repositories build hooks.

-`go run mage.go binary` will build a binary for your current platform.
-`go run mage.go release` builds release binaries.
+To build a binary for your current platform run `go run mage.go binary`